 Scientists and researchers, ever the forward thinkers, have been sounding the alarm about the risks of sleep deprivation for some time now, but workplace culture is predictably slow to catch up, especially given the counter-intuitive nature of the issue: too much focus on work (especially at the cost of sleep quantity and quality) means less productive work.
 While we wait for our bosses and company owners to come to pragmatic terms with this reality, what can the average employee do?

 It can be difficult, especially depending on the culture, to ask for time off work, and some workplace cultures even frown on employees leaving the office at closing time if there are still projects to be finished.
 On the other hand, improving sleep quality can make a big difference.
-It can be as simple as finding the for quality sleep or treating issues like sleep apnea or tinnitus.
+It can be as simple as finding a good pillow for quality sleep or treating issues like sleep apnea or tinnitus.
 There are other strategies worth considering as well, such as modifying pre-sleep habits in the bedroom, , avoiding caffeine in the evening, and more.
 Employees and even managers may not have control over the expectations placed on them and the demands of their workload, but there is always room to improve quality of sleep – and quality of work – starting right at home.